What is Tmall (for Brands)?

 In my view as an e-commerce expert, now is one of the best times for global brands to join Tmall.
 With Jack Ma back to inspire Alibaba’s global vision and the continued growth of online retail in China, the environment is favorable again for innovation and international cooperation.

 If you want to reach Chinese consumers efficiently, with transparency and brand control, Tmall is the most reliable bridge.
-It allows you to connect, sell, and grow — all within one trusted ecosystem.
+It allows you to connect, sell, and grow, all within one trusted ecosystem.

 About the Author

-Marcus Zhan has more than ten years of experience helping international brands launch and scale in the Chinese digital market.
+Marcus Zhan has more than ten years of experience helping international brands launch and scale in the Chinese ecommerce market.
 His work focuses on e-commerce growth strategies, data-driven marketing, and Chinese consumer insights.
 Marcus has supported over 100 brands in developing successful Tmall and Baidu campaigns to achieve long-term success in China.